obmarg/kazan/README.md

 If your application is only going to be talking to a single kubernetes cluster, then it's recommended to configure that cluster in your mix config.
-This makes working with kazan slightly easier, as you can call `Kazan.Client.run` without providing a server every time.
+This makes working with kazan slightly easier, as you can call `Kazan.run` without providing a server every time.

 ### In Cluster Authentication